 Donations from outside sources, either monetary or in-kind, are an excellent resource for the Kickapoo Reserve Management Board (KRMB) to "preserve and protect" the Kickapoo Valley Reserve (KVR).
 Private individuals, organizations, and businesses have made valuable donations over the years.
 The Friends of the KVR also provide direct support for projects and programs at the KVR.

 To keep the KVR in the most natural state possible, memorials referencing names or organizations are not allowed on the property.
-Man-made impacts beyond the Visitor Center area will be kept to a minimum.
-Native trees and prairie plants have been accepted as memorials but no signage is allowed.
+Man-made impacts beyond the visitor center area will be kept to a minimum.
+Native trees and prairie plants have been accepted as memorials, but no signage is allowed.
 A completed and signed donation form is required.

 Financial donations are greatly appreciated and serve the KVR best.
-Donors have the option of dedicating their contribution to the Land Management, Education Program or leaving it up to the Kickapoo Reserve Management Board (KRMB) and staff to apply funds where they’re most needed.
-(Attachment) Monetary contributions to a government entity are tax deductible; check with your tax preparer or the IRS for specific reporting instructions.
+Donors have the option of dedicating their contribution to land management, education programs, or the KRMB and staff to apply funds where they are most needed.
+Monetary contributions to a government entity are tax deductible; check with your tax preparer or the IRS for specific reporting instructions.

 Special Event Donations

-Consider supporting the KVR by providing incentives to employees who volunteer for labor intensive projects such as highway and river cleanup or invasive species removal.
-Sponsoring another organization such as a high school club to volunteer is another example.
+Consider supporting the KVR by providing incentives to employees who volunteer for labor intensive projects, such as highway and river cleanup or invasive species removal.
+Sponsoring another organization, such as a high school club to volunteer, is another example.
 Volunteers are always welcome.

-Contact the Executive Director with any questions: 608-625-2960.
+Contact the executive director with any questions at 608-625-2960.

-All forms of contributions are greatly appreciated!!!
+All forms of contributions are greatly appreciated!!